Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 Week 1:

-2 sets of 3-20 second bursts with 35 seconds break (I only have one heart rate monitor, so to keep it fair, I just control the rest period with a stop watch).
+2 sets of 3 reps.
+Each rep consists of a 20-second bursts with a 35-second break.
+I only have one heart rate monitor, so to keep it fair, I just control the rest period with a stop watch.

-However, there’s a way to see how they’re recovering.
-Monitor the distance covered with each 20 second burst.
-If there’s a sharp decrease between the first and third, it means they need more recovery time.
+If you don’t have a heart rate monitor, there’s a way to see how you’re recovering.
+Monitor the distance covered with each 20-second burst.
+If there’s a sharp decrease (>5%) between the first and third, it means you need more recovery time.

-If they are able to produce the same distance covered in each of the 20 second bursts, they’re ready for the next progression (Week 2).
+If you are able to produce the same distance covered in each of the 20-second bursts, you’re ready for the next progression (Week 2).

 Week 2:

-Oh, by the way, I usually use between 8-10 minutes break between each set and put together a bodyweight circuit of 3 exercises.
+Oh, by the way, I usually leave between 8-10 minutes between sets for a break.
+I have the guys rotate through a bodyweight circuit of 3 exercises.

 One sample circuit would be chinups for 6-8 reps, dips for 6-8 reps, and spread eagle situps for 12 reps.

-The guys who I train that are in shape can get through 4-5 of these in 8-10 minutes (note- I start the “rest” clock as soon as the last row is done).
-The ones who are not in as good of shape usually get through around 3 sets.
+The guys who I train who are in solid shape can get through 4-5 rounds in 8-10 minutes.
+I start the “rest” clock as soon as the last row is done.
+The ones who are not in as good of shape usually get through about 3 rounds.

 Week 3:

-1-2 days worth (depending on my use of the next method) of 2 sets of 3-23 second bursts with a 32ish second break.
-Basically I try to increase the difficulty by 5-7 seconds whether it’s adding time to the effort portion or subtracting time from the rest portion.
+1-2 days worth (depending on my use of the next method) of 2 sets of 3 reps.
+Use 23-second bursts with a 32ish second break.
+Basically I try to increase the difficulty by 5-7 seconds.
+I either add time to the effort portion, subtract time from the rest portion, or use a combination of the two.

-Again, measure the distance being covered with each effort (or if you’re not rowing, find some way to measure your output) to ensure that adequate recovery is being shown.
+Again, measure the distance being covered with each effort to ensure that there is adequate recovery.
+If you’re not rowing, find some way to measure your output.
 That’s ultimately how you’re going to measure adaptation to the method and know when it’s time to progress the difficulty.

 Week 4: